gammasim/simtools/docs/source/model_parameters.md

       --db_name new_db_name
 ```

-TODO: this is incomplete
+This application loops over all subdirectories in `input_path` and uploads all json files to the database `new_db_name` (or updates an existing database with the same name):

+- subdirectories starting with `OBS` are uploaded to the `sites` collection
+- json files from the subdirectory `configuration_sim_telarray` are uploaded to the `configuration_sim_telarray` collection
+- `Files` are added to the `files` collection
+- all other json files are uploaded to the `telescopes` collection

+TODO - check what happens with illuminator data.

-## Export simulation model parameters from sim_telarray
+## Import simulation model parameters

+### Import Prod6 model parameters

-All model parameters can be extracted from `sim_telarray` using the following commands.
+Prod6 model parameters can be extracted from `sim_telarray` using the following commands.

-### Prod6

 ```bash
 ./sim_telarray/bin/sim_telarray \